 ePress is funded by Tūāpapa Rangahau (formally the Research and Post-graduate Department) at Unitec Institute of Technology.
 Unitec funding supports a full-time Editor for the management and operation of our publishing activities, and contracts additional staff as required on a per-publication basis.

 An eMedia publication is a digital publication that contains more than text as the main form of communication.
 The publication might include audio, video, animation or interactive functions. eMedia publications are single and double-blind peer reviewed, depending on the needs of individual eMedia projects.

 Our books are long-form research-based works.
 All books published at ePress are double-blind peer reviewed.

 ePress periodically publishes monographs that offer a treatise on a single subject authored by current and full-time members of staff.
 All monographs are double-blind peer reviewed.

 Theses reviews highlight emerging knowledge generated by postgraduate students from various Unitec programmess and are authored by current and full-time members of Unitec staff.
 The reviews are edited by ePress and are a contribution to the research environment by the review authors.

-ePress currently has one journal in production, Whanake: The Pacific Journal of Community Development.
-Established in 2015 by Unitec Social Practice Pathway (formally the Social Practice department), Whanake is a bi-annual publication, published in May and November, with its own website www.unitec.ac.nz/whanake/.
+Whanake: The Pacific Journal of Community Development.
+Established in 2015 by Unitec Social Practice Pathway (formally the Social Practice department), Whanake is a bi-annual publication edited by John Stansfield and Gavin Rennie.
 All academic articles are double-blind peer reviewed.
-For more information on Whanake please visit the website.
+For more information on this journal, including submission guidelines, please visit the Whanake website.

 From time to time ePress publishes conference proceedings.
 We manage the process from copyediting onwards, with the ability to assist with design and layout.
 All articles within proceedings are double-blind peer reviewed.